vkorolev/expression-builder/README.md

           templateUrl: 'condition.builder.button.html'
         }
       ], {
-        // default settings that will be applied if they are missed in user defined settings
+        // default settings that will be applied if they are missed in user definitions
         defaults: {
           isVisible: function () {
             return true;